 We also sometimes use our work as wrapping paper and make gift tags from it.
 It works best for smaller presents and makes the gift really personal.

 You might also like to have a look at our seasonal process art projects.

 These tissue paper dyed Easter eggs are a really beautiful Easter process art for slightly older children that a friend showed us how to do.
 You could have a go with younger ones if they are capable of being gentle enough not to crush the eggs.
 Alternatively you could do it with egg shaped pieces […]

 Shaving foam marbling is a really simple process art activities.
 You may well have everything you need in the house already.
 One word of warning though, if your children decide to turn the shaving foam into a messy play activity when the marbling is finished, they will have rather colourful hands for a few days! […]

-We love a bit of process art in our house and even more so when the result is something we can give as a gift to family.
+We love a bit of process art in our house and even more so when the result is something we can give as a gift to family and friends.
 In this sharpie coaster tutorial we’re looking at how to make beautiful marbled sharpie coasters with kids.
-This post contains affiliate links (identified with a *) I earn a […]
+This post contains affiliate links (identified with a *) I […]